 Taxicabs should not be forgotten in this area as there may be opportunity in the future for the taxi industry to combine with the transit industry to provide satisfactory service with special vehicles.
-There is also the possibility of cities or agencies contracting with taxicab companies to provide transportation to elderly and handicapped.

 TRANSBUS Program

 TRANSBUS is the name given to a bus being designed and tested under a program financed by the Urban Mass Transportation Administration.
 In 1971 three bus manufacturers were subcontracted to develop their own designs and produce three prototype buses by 1973.
 Evaluation tests will be conducted on all three designs and UMTA will then select the best design which will be made available to all manufacturers bidding to build future fleets for city transit operators.